uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 Text displays lines of text to the screen.
 The syntax is:
 ```
-Text("I really really really love French toast")
+Text("Hi, my name is Shirokuma, and I like hot tea.")
 ```
-This writes the words "I really really really love French toast" to the screen of your app.
+This writes the words "Hi, my name is Shirokuma, and I like hot tea." to the screen of your app.
+(Shirokuma for those of you who don't know is a Sumikkogurashi character-- a shy polar bear who migrated south to avoid the cold and feels most calm while drinking hot tea in a corner.)

 Image places the image of your choice from your *assets* folder onscreen.
 The syntax is:
 ```
-Image("DecadentFrenchToast")
+Image("ShirokumaAndTea")
 ```
-This will display the image in your assets folder that is named "DecadentFrenchToast" on the screen.
+This will display the image in your assets folder that is named "ShirokumaAndTea" on the screen.
-(Yes, this is absolutely a nod to Nareh's amazing first workshop of this year's Hack Sprint series.)

 We have also covered VStack:
 ```